The Effect of Twisted Magnetic Field on the Period Ratio P_1/P_2 of Nonaxisymmetric MHD Waves: Introduction

-Karami \& Barin (2009) studied both the oscillations and damping of standing MHD surface and hybrid waves in coronal loops in presence of twisted magnetic field.
-They considered a straight cylindrical incompressible flux tube with magnetic twist just in the annulus and straight magnetic field in the internal and external regions.
-They showed that both the frequencies and damping rates of both the kink and fluting modes increase when the twist parameter increases.
-They obtained that the period ratio $P_1/P_2$ of the fundamental and first-overtone for both the kink and fluting surface modes are lower than 2 (for untwisted loop) in presence of the twisted magnetic field.
+Karami \& Barin (2009) investigated both the oscillations and damping of MHD surface and hybrid waves in coronal loops in the presence of twisted magnetic field.
+They considered a straight cylindrical incompressible flux tube with magnetic twist just in the annulus and straight magnetic field in both the internal and external regions.
+They showed that the frequencies and the damping rates of both the kink and fluting modes increase when the twist parameter increases.
+They obtained that the period ratio $P_1/P_2$ of the fundamental and first overtone for both the kink and fluting surface modes are lower than 2 (for untwisted loop) in the presence of twisted magnetic field.

+Karami \& Bahari (2010) examined the effect of twisted magnetic field on the resonant absorption of MHD waves in coronal loops.
+They concluded that with increasing the twist, the ratio of the oscillation frequency to the damping rate of the kink modes changes from 39.3 to 43.5, which approximately is one order of magnitude greater than the ratio reported by Nakariakov et al. (1999), Verwichte et al. (2004), and Wang and Solanki (2004) deduced from the TRACE data.
+Note that the twisted cylinder model proposed by Karami \& Bahari (2010) was found produce too weak a damping rate to explain the observed strong kink wave damping.

-In the present work, our aim is to investigate the effect of the twisted magnetic annulus on the period ratio $P_1/P_2$ of kink MHD waves in the coronal loops observed by Verwichte et al. (2004) deduced from the TRACE data.
+In the present work, our main aim is to investigate the effect of twisted magnetic field on the frequencies of nonaxisymmetric MHD waves in coronal loops to justify the deviation of the period ratio $P_1/P_2$ from 2 observed by the TRACE.
 This paper is organized as follows.
 In Section 2 we use the asymptotic analysis obtained by Ruderman (2007) to derive the equations of motion.
-In Section 3, using the relevant boundary conditions, we obtain the dispersion relation.
+In Section 3 and its subsections we present the dispersion relation, two reductions to known cases, and an analytical solution.
 In Section 4, we give numerical results.
 Section 5 is devoted to conclusions.